bigfix/bfdocker/besserver/README.md

 2. To change the version of BigFix edit `build.sh` and set the version using the `BES_VERSION` evnironment variable

-3. Set the BF_ACCEPT environment variable to true and export it to accept the BigFix licence.
+3. Set the BF_ACCEPT environment variable to true to accept the BigFix licence.
 Then run the build script:

   ```
-  # export BF_ACCEPT=true
-  # bash ./build.sh
+  # BF_ACCEPT=true bash ./build.sh
   ```

 4. Start a container: